zacjones93/egghead-instructor-101-guide/01-invited/first-lesson.md

 At egghead, we strive for _laser focus_ on concepts.
 This is what is meant when we say "bite-sized" lessons.
 We want individual lessons to be as concise and as focused as possible, while showing the viewer all of the steps required.

-This means that you should be practical and thourough, respecting the viewers time, as well as your own.
+This means that you should be practical and thorough, respecting the viewers time, as well as your own.

 > "Is this more than one concept or idea?"